promacanthus/awesome-golang-ai/README.md

 - [llama.go](https://github.com/gotzmann/llama.go): llama.go is like llama.cpp in pure Golang.
 - [eino](https://github.com/cloudwego/eino): The ultimate LLM/AI application development framework in Golang.
 - [fabric](https://github.com/danielmiessler/fabric): fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
+- [genkit](https://github.com/firebase/genkit): An open source framework for building AI-powered apps with familiar code-centric patterns.
+Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
+Genkit works with various models and platforms.

 ### Retrieval-Augmented Generation